Rekhansika/ecommerce-follow-along/README.md

 * Organized the backend folder structure for scalability.
 * Connected the server to MongoDb using Mongoose.
 * Implemented error-handling middleware for API stability.

+# Milestone 4

+* Created the User Model in Mongoose to define user data structure.
+* Developed the User Controller to manage user authentication (signup,login).
+* Implemented Multer for file handling , allowing user profile and product image uploads.